 If you're looking to build a comprehensive, cost-effective and engaging benefits program for your small business, here's what you need to know.
 [See Related Story: Quitting Your Day Job?
 The Basics on Benefits Coverage for Entrepreneurs]

-Not sure what to include in your benefits package?
 Here are some key perks that many businesses offer, according to Money-Zine:

 - Health insurance, including medical, dental and vision